gramo37/gramo37/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Innovative Frontend Developer with expertise in HTML, CSS, Javascript, React, Tailwind CSS, and many other modern libraries and frameworks.
+Innovative FullStack Developer with expertise in TypeScript, Node.js, React, Next.js, Prisma, GraphQL, and trpc.

-I am a passionate Web developer and here's what I can offer -
-- Creating Reusable Components in React
-- Building custom hooks for API Integration
-- Understand the code base and create documentation
-- Reduce the loading time by using best practices
-- Learn any kind of frontend technology if required <br />

 Looking forward to collaborate and learn.